Foot and Ankle Pain PHYSIOTHERAPY Edmonton

 Following that, function recovery becomes critical, which will require your physiotherapist to expand your treatment plan to include strengthening of your foot, ankle, and surrounding muscle groups, balance or proprioception exercises, as well as gradual (re-)exposure to your activity, and eventually returning to living comfortably.

 We believe in creating awareness at Family Physiotherapy after a therapy session is over.
 Therefore, when a patient has completed their treatment, they will be educated on things that can be done to prevent foot and ankle pain.
 Health and nutritional tips will also be included in this session to inform the patient about a healthy and balanced life can help them escape from many ailments like this.

 Foot and ankle pain can develop quickly as a result of an acute injury or build gradually as a result of a persistent, underlying ailment.

 There are various common reasons for foot and ankle discomfort, these includes;

 Plantar fasciitis is an inflammatory condition that affects the connective tissue in the sole of the foot.
 This can arise as a result of exacerbated usage or incorrect loadings, such as prolonged standing, footwear changes, or activity modifications.

 Numerous tendons in your foot act in unison to construct your arch.
 When the tendons of your foot are correctly aligned, your foot will form an arch.
-However, if the tendons do not produce a normal arch, your foot will have very little arch or none at all.
+However, if the tendons do not produce a normal arch, your foot will have a very little arch or none at all.
 This condition is known as “fallen arch” or “flat foot.”
+Click Here to find out the exercises that are used to treat flat feet.
 The irony is that we previously believed this was a major source of pain or discomfort over time.
 However, we now know this is not the case, as many successful runners and sportsmen have completely normal flat feet.
 Therefore, if you are experiencing pain in this location, poor loading tactics may be the cause.

 Sprains and strains